 As much as I love pumpkin, I think it’s time to let another one of my favorite fall veggies have a turn here on the blog.
-Sweet potato muffins anyone?
+Can I interest you in some delicious Sweet Potato Muffins?
+Move over pumpkin, there is a new muffin in town!

 I absolutely adore sweet potatoes.
 Baked sweet potatoes, sweet potato fries, sweet potato tots, sweet potato casserole, you name it!
 Somehow I have never tried baking with them, so when my friends at Karo® Syrup asked if I would like to put my own spin on their Mini Sweet Potato Pecan Muffin recipe, I was excited to create a delicious fall breakfast or snack using sweet potatoes.
 Thank you to Karo Syrup for sponsoring this post.